 That’s a lot of skills to hone at once!

 The problem is: most players develop a handful of bad habits while practicing their air dribbles.
-I’m here to help correct that today.
+I’ll help correct that.
 You may have noticed a plethora of air dribble video tutorials already exist… Unfortunately, most of them tend to go like this:

 - Step 1) Learn to play Rocket League.